ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Ciphersuites

 Since a Server is only permitted to have a single active issuing key, this implies that only a single ciphersuite is allowed per issuance period.
 If a Server wishes to change their ciphersuite, they MUST do so during a key rotation.

-## Checking registry integrity

-Out-of-band checks that establish the integrity of a key registry should be available.
-For example, by publishing hashes of the current registry contents to a globally trusted location.
-Moreover, regular checks should be made to ascertain whether a Server is publishing different key material to multiple registries (see {{split-view}}).

-Clients may also choose to publicly expose registries that they do not trust.
-This could be done by posting on some public bulletin board, or via other means such as Client gossip protocols.

 # Server running modes {#running-modes}